-These online Wayzgoose Workshops must be registered for separately.
+These online Wayzgoose Workshops must be registered for separately than the main conference.
+Remember you must register for the Wayzgoose to participate in one of our workshops.
 All times listed are central standard time.
 A list of required materials will be sent to registrants by September 15.

 Registration for Wayzgoose 2021 is open!
 Get registered now.